-When an object is thrown vertically upwards, it reaches a certain height and comes back to the earth.
-But when it is given greater initial velocity, it reaches greater height before coming back.
+When we throw an object vertically upwards, it reaches a certain height and comes back to the earth.
+Now, when we throw it with a greater initial velocity, it reaches greater height before coming back.

 Derivation of Escape Velocity

-To calculate the escape velocity of the earth, let the minimum velocity to escape from the earth’s surface be ve.
-Then, kinetic energy of the object of mass m is
+Now, suppose the minimum velocity required to escape from the Earth’s surface is ve.
+Then, the kinetic energy of the object with mass m is

-When the projected object is at point P which is at a distance x from the center of the earth, the force of gravity between the object and earth is
+When the object is at point P, (at a distance x from the center of the Earth O), the force of gravity between the object and the Earth is

-Work done in taking the body against gravitational attraction from P to Q is given by
+Now, the work done to take the body from P to Q against gravitational force is given by

-For the object to escape from the earth’s surface, kinetic energy given must be equal to the work done against gravity going from the earth’s surface to infinity, hence
+For the object to escape from the Earth’s surface, the kinetic energy given must be equal to the work done against gravity going from the Earth’s surface to infinity.

 The relation shows that the escape velocity of an object does not depend on the mass of the projected object but only on the mass and radius of the planet from which it is projected.

-That means, a spacecraft leaving earth surface should have 11.2 km/sec or 7 miles/sec initial velocity to escape from earth’s gravitational field.
+That means a spacecraft leaving the earth’s surface should have 11.2 km/sec or 7 miles/sec initial velocity to escape from the earth’s gravitational field.

 Also, due to this high value, gas molecules cannot easily escape from the earth, thus forming the atmosphere around the earth.